bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Introductions/The First Plans To Fight Back - The Seeds Of A Nation.md

-The final fates of Navarr and Thorn are currently unknown, [[What we do|what we do]] know is that their [[Legacy|legacy]] lives on today in the people of Navarr, in the extension the end trod network the vile and the plans to join all the Vallorn hearts and finally bring of an to cancer at the heart of our Empire.
+The final fates of Navarr and Thorn are currently unknown, [[What we do|what we do]] know is that their [[Legacy|legacy]] lives on today in the people of Navarr, in the extension the end trod network the vile and the plans to join all [[The Vallorn|the Vallorn]] hearts and finally bring of an to cancer at the heart of our Empire.